 BULK BILLING, 7 DAYS A WEEK & Public Holidays, as we firmly believe that cost should be no barrier to receiving quality health care.

 These are usually carried out during surgery hours by your own doctor unless alternative arrangements have been made with another doctor.
-Home visits are for the very ill or frail and for patients with severe mobility problems who live within the local area.
-If for some reason no doctor is available, you will be referred to the after-hours doctor’s service that can see you after 4pm on week days and right across the weekends.
+Home visits are for the very ill or frail and for patients with severe mobility issues who live within the local area.
+If for some reason no doctor is available, you will be referred to the after-hours doctors service who can see you after 4pm on weekdays and across the weekends.

-If these are abnormal and your doctor wishes to discuss your results, you will be telephoned or sent a recall letter to make an appointment.
+If these are clinically significant and your doctor wishes to discuss your results, you will receive an SMS, be telephoned or sent a recall letter to make an appointment.
 If you phone the surgery, the receptionist cannot give out your test results; they can merely say whether or not the doctor wishes to discuss these results with you.
-You will not usually be notified about normal test results.

 Prescriptions are not given out without a doctor’s appointment, during which time the need for the medication and the dosage will be reviewed.
 New developments in your health may make certain particular medications no longer advisable.